 Whatever you do, wherever you hike, make sure to enjoy every moment!
 You are out in nature, you are fighting your MS and you are lifting your mood.
 So much better than sitting in front of social media instead of being outside.
 Now you can share triumphant pictures on social media!
 And motivate other people to go take a hike too.

-Conclusion: Winter Hiking with MS
+Winter Hiking with MS?
+Go For It!

 If there is one thing I want you to take away from this article, it would be “Go for it!”
 Please share with me your winter hiking stories and what YOU like best about winter hiking.
 And if you are a spoonie, with or without MS, how do you adjust your hikes to accommodate your body’s limitations?